 Carl Cafagna, Civic Jazz Concert Band

 Darell Campbell, Civic Creative Jazz Ensemble and Civic Ellington Ensemble

 Caen Thomason- Redus, Civic Flute Choir

 Applications will be available in April 2014 for the 2014-15 Mentor positions.

 The Detroit Symphony Orchestra’s Civic Youth Ensembles (CYE) Mentor position is an artist-teacher position within the Civic Youth Ensembles program.
-Designed for university students and recent graduates pursuing careers in music, qualified candidates will demonstrate artistry as a performer as well as a commitment toward musical and character education.
+Designed for graduate students pursuing careers in music, qualified candidates will demonstrate artistry as a performer as well as a commitment toward musical and character education.

 Through performing, rehearsing, and teaching with CYE, as well as performing additional services for the DSO, Mentors will provide an individualized, personalized level of attention to CYE members, supplementing the instruction provided by CYE’s artistic staff.
 Consistent contact and interaction with students is proven to be an integral component of student learning; the Mentor seeks to provide this sense of stability through presence in rehearsals, master classes, and other instructional scenarios.
 They act as models in the areas of orchestral etiquette, ensemble playing, and instrumental pedagogy.Dedicated to the growth of each student as a whole, Mentors are available to provide guidance in each student’s professional and personal endeavors.